avinash0309/BRAIN-TUMOR-SEGEMENTATION-OF-LOW-GRADE-GLIOMAS/Code/README.md

 # COMPARING THE PERFORMANCE OF THE MODELS
 1. The Ipython notebook "TestimagesegmentationModels.ipynb" can be used to visualize the Train and Validation - Mertics,Losses.

-2. It aslo provides a comparison bwteen the with ground truth and segmentation maps given the three models
+2. It aslo provides a comparison bewteen the with ground truth and segmentation maps given the three models